How to Apply - Women's Health Nurse Practitioner, DNP

 • Select applicants to be invited for an interview.

 • Evidence of minimum of earned four-year baccalaureate degree from regionally accredited institution or U.S. equivalent.
-Submit official, degree-posted transcript from last 90 quarter/60 semester graded credits of your bachelor’s degree, including any transfer institution credit earned during this time period.
+Submit official, degree-posted transcript from last 90-quarter/60-semester credits of your bachelor’s degree, including any transfer credit earned during this time period.
 Unofficial transcripts for all post-baccalaureate coursework or satisfying prerequisite coursework also required.
 If admitted, students have until the end of their first quarter of enrollment to provide official copies.

 • Algebra